-The major project risks include the inability to obtain financing, decreases in metal prices, and adverse political and social changes.
+The major risks to developing the Pulacayo deposit include the inability to obtain financing, decreases in metal prices, and adverse political and social changes.
 The inability to obtain financing will be mitigated through pursuit of equity investors and cash flow from sale of available material.
 The risk from decrease in metal prices will be mitigated by the timing of the project in that the start of the project is at the time of lowest metal prices in several years.
 Adverse political and social changes are also mitigated by the timing of the project.
 The national government has recently started to become much more supportive of mining.
 The local government and population have shown strong support of re-starting the mine.